YouTube to pay $24.5 million to settle Trump lawsuit

 After Elon Musk acquired X — then known as Twitter — in late 2022, he reinstated Trump’s account; Meta followed suit in February 2023 and YouTube the following month.

-Musk, Meta CEO Mark Zuckerberg and Alphabet CEO Sundar Pichai all sat front and center at Trump’s inauguration, and social media platform has rolled back content moderation efforts that Republican users had likened to censorship.
+Musk, Meta CEO Mark Zuckerberg and Alphabet CEO Sundar Pichai all sat front and center at Trump’s inauguration, and social media platforms have rolled back content moderation efforts that Republican users had likened to censorship.

 Just last week, YouTube said it would reinstate some accounts banned for violating now-defunct rules meant to curb repeated posting of misinformation, including about the results of the 2020 election.
 In its announcement, the company said it “values conservative voices on its platform and recognizes that these creators have extensive reach and play an important role in civic discourse.”